karimi-iot/Django-Quick-Builder/README.md

 4. Select the type of project you want:
 - (1) Standard Django project
 - (2) Django REST Framework project
+5. Chose to have custom User:
+- (y) To have the custom User
+- (anything else) Simple Accounting

 Once it's done, you’ll have a fully functional Django project with environment variables, .gitignore, and optional DRF + JWT support.